1100011Dawg/Obsidian_Dawson/School/IB History/Cold War Scinces/The Rise and Fall of T.D Lysenko.md

 (Medvedev and Lerner, p.
 29) Instance of Lyndon saying there work derives from someone who isn’t a genetisict and one who still supported the gene theory

-“in¬
-compatible with the dialectical materialism that asserts that
-everything in nature changes and develops”
-(Medvedev and Lerner, p.
-31)

 “Lysenko, with his Kooperatorka experiments, has
 shown that, if one approaches a plant skillfully, knowing life and